 Details of these conditions will be listed in the Tax Incentive Guidelines here

 What percentage of statutory income can be deducted for an existing company?

 For the existing company, this incentive offers an Investment Tax Allowance (ITA) of 100% of qualifying capital expenditure incurred within a period of 5 years.
 The allowance is offset against 100% from the statutory income of the activity.

 What are the types of qualifying/eligible capital expenditure?

-The qualifying/eligible capital expenditures are the same as stipulated under the Section 29 (7) Promotion of Investments Act 1986 which are capital expenditure incurred on factory building (excluding land) or any plant and machinery used in Malaysia.
+The qualifying/eligible capital expenditures are the same as stipulated under Section 29 (7) Promotion of Investments Act 1986 which are capital expenditures incurred on a factory building (excluding land) or any plant and machinery used in Malaysia.

-What are the additional conditions for an existing company who is currently enjoying a tax incentive?
+What are the additional conditions for an existing company that is currently enjoying a tax incentive?

 The existing company must keep separate accounts or incorporate a new entity to undertake such activities.